Fazil-AEH/Video-Casette/README.md

 # Video Cassette Rental System

-This project is developed for the course *Interdisciplinary Porject*.
+This project is developed for the course *Interdisciplinary Project*.

 ## Description
 The system allows customers to rent and return video cassettes, while administrators manage inventory and users.